JakeIsAlivee/Dynamic-song-subtitle-creator/README.md

 Its bad.
 Its really really bad.

-Right now the code of this shit is begging for mercy.
-Its so ass
+Right now the code of this crap is begging for mercy.
+Its so ahh

 Please don't look at the code, I will fix everything but it will take some time.